 Monitor List¶

-The Monitor List clearly displays all configured monitors and provides key information such as alert strategies, creator, updater, etc. It supports efficient monitor management through search, filtering, import, and other functions.
-Furthermore, you can directly jump to view the abnormal event records and operation logs triggered by the monitors, ensuring the transparency and traceability of monitor status and behavior.
+The Monitor List clearly displays all configured monitors and provides key information such as alert strategies, creator, and updater.
+It supports efficient management of monitors through search, filtering, import, and other functions.
+Furthermore, you can directly navigate to view the abnormal event records and operation logs triggered by monitors, ensuring transparency and traceability of monitor status and behavior.

 Single Rule¶